Lost Wax Jewelry Casting Process

 That's it, simple!

-A few of my wax models next to the silver casting:
+A few of my wax models next to a silver casting from other wax models:

 Here are a few of my pieces just out of the casting process (raw castings, before hand finishing):